-This 5G-RECORDS D3.1 deliverable is not yet approved nor rejected, neither financially nor content-wise by the European Commission.
-The approval/rejection decision of work and resources will take place at the Mid-Term Review Meeting planned in November 2021, after the monitoring process involving experts has come to an end.
+This 5G-RECORDS D3.1 deliverable has been approved by the European Commission.
+The approval decision of work took place at the Mid-Term Review Meeting in November 2021.

 Executive Summary

 5G-RECORDS is a European project aiming at investigating some of the relevant business opportunities that 5G brings in the context of the professional multimedia content production.